Lamps in the movies!

 The Harvey Guzzini Quadrifoglio is not a design by Gae Aulenti.
 It is published wrong in books.
 Gae Aulenti started to work for the iGuzzini company in 1985 and created together with Piero Castiglioni the (industrial) Cestello lamp for the Palazzo Grassi in Venice, Italy; 17 years after the Quadrofoglio was designed by Studio 6G, the Harvey Guzzini design-team.

 Aulenti received many awards for her designs and she is seen as one of the greatest Italian designers after World War II.
-Gae Aulenti died in Milan on 31 October 2012, she was 84.
+Gae Aulenti passed away in Milan on 31 October 2012, she was 84.

 Martinelli Luce was founded in 1950 by Elio Martinelli.
 He focused originally on interior design and on lamps for retail outlets, hotels, restaurants, and public houses.
 Designers that worked for the company: Adolini+Simonini Associati, Gae Aulenti, Sergio Asti, Michel Bouquillon, Marco De Santi – Studio Natural, Angelo Micheli, Studio Orlandini, Luc Ramael, Karim Rashid, Marc Sadler, Studio Lucchi & Biserni, Brian Sironi, Studio 4P1B and many others.